bpetya44/chrome-extension-youtube/README.md

-The extension adds a + button to the outube player window.
+The extension adds a + button to the youtube player window.
 Capture the desired timestamp, return to that timestamp or delete the timestamp.
-Additionally to add edit timestamp and save.
+Additionally to be added edit timestamp and save.